linuxkit/linuxkit/README.md

 Simple build instructions: use `make` to build.
 This will build the tool in `bin/`.
 Add this to your `PATH` or copy it to somewhere in your `PATH` eg `sudo cp bin/* /usr/local/bin/`.
 Or you can use `sudo make install`.

-If you already have `go` installed you can use `go get -u github.com/linuxkit/linuxkit/src/cmd/linuxkit` to install the `linuxkit` tool.
+If you already have `go` installed you can use `go install github.com/linuxkit/linuxkit/src/cmd/linuxkit@latest` to install the `linuxkit` tool.

 On MacOS there is a `brew tap` available.
 Detailed instructions are at [linuxkit/homebrew-linuxkit](https://github.com/linuxkit/homebrew-linuxkit), the short summary is